PercussiveRepair/nyum/_recipes/mongolian_beef.md

 ---

 * `1 tbsp` vegetable oil
-* `1/2 tsp` ginger, minced
+* `½ tsp` ginger, minced
 * `1 tbsp` garlic, chopped
-* `1/2 cup` light soy sauce
+* `½ cup` light soy sauce
-* `1/2 cup` water
+* `½ cup` water
-* `3/4 cup` dark brown sugar
+* `¾ cup` dark brown sugar
 * `500g` flank steak or sirloin steak
-* `1/4 cup` cornstarch
+* `¼ cup` cornstarch
 * `2 large`  spring onions
-* Vegetable oil, for frying (about 1/2 cup)
+* Vegetable oil, for frying (about½ cup)

-> Heat up a saucepan or work to medium heat (the oil should not too hot) with about 1 tablespoon of oil, and then add ginger and garlic sauté for about 1-2 minutes making sure the garlic does not burn.
+> Heat up a saucepan or work to medium heat (the oil should not too hot) with about 1 tbsp of oil, and then add ginger and garlic sauté for about 1-2 minutes making sure the garlic does not burn.
 >
 > Stir in soy sauce, water, and sugar to the mixture.
 Bring to a boil and simmer for about 3 minutes, remove from heat.
 Set aside
 >